 This fifth alternative suggests amending current laws to cover capital expenditures over a certain amount, regardless of the ownership or setting where the equipment is operated.
 A planning agency would then have more complete control over the number and distribution of such equipment in its area.
 By expanding the regulation of capital expenditures to cover providers such as physicians' offices that are now exempt, the alternative would remove the present incentive for providers to place equipment in unregulated settings.
 This alternative would not give preference to one setting or form of ownership over another.
 Planning agencies could still set priorities among applications and exercise discretion over the placement of equipment.
-(Two bills, S. 2410 and S. 2551, that would so amend Public Law 93-641 are now before Congress.)
+(Two bills, S. 2410 and S. 2551, that would so amend P.L.
+93-641 are now before Congress.)
 The Social Security Act and the National Health Planning and Resources Development Act differ in the amount of the expenditure that triggers coverage.
-Legislation could make these amounts uniform, but that is an issue separate from this alternative,
+Legislation could make these amounts uniform, but that is an issue separate from this alternative.

-The broadening of the planning provisions under this fifth alternative would necessitate arrangements for physicians to have access to available equipment.
+Broadening the planning provisions under this fifth alternative would necessitate arrangements for physicians to have access to available equipment.
 Since laws now generally apply to hospitals, any new problems of access would be limited to ambulatory patients; these patients could be transported between facilities.
-Many planners already include sharing of services in their criteria (see ch.
-4).
+Many planners already include sharing of services in their criteria (see chapter 4).
 Ensuring access to equipment for physicians might require changes in the legal liability that a medical practice bears.
-A practice, which is now responsible for its own staff physicians, might otherwise become responsible for the actions of other physicians who are using the facility's equipment, the law would increase substantially, with a probable rise in the number of certificate-of-need applications.
+A practice, which is now responsible for its own staff physicians, might otherwise become responsible for the actions of other physicians who are using the facility's equipment.

+Implementation of this fifth alternative would increase the workload of the regulatory process.
+The total number of purchasers of equipment covered by the law would increase substantially, with a probable rise in the number of certificate-of-need applications.
 Administrative costs of capital expenditure regulation would increase accordingly.
 To the extent that newly regulated purchasers of medical equipment required additional personnel time to apply for certificates of need, their costs would also rise.
 One should note that regulated providers already bear the cost of applications.